 18. Cauliflower Chickpea Cashew Curry

-Curry can be made lighter and healthier like this Cauliflower Chickpea Cashew Curry.
+Curry can be made lighter and healthier like this Cauliflower Chickpea Cashew Curry by Katrina Abram.
 This curry is jam-packed with protein from tofu, peas, and cashews.
-It’s filled with flavor from the yellow curry powder and so easy to make.
+It’s filled with flavor from the yellow curry powder and is so easy to make.

 19. Tofu Fried Rice

-Veggie fried rice isn’t the healthiest choice, but this Tofu Fried Rice is perfect.
+Veggie fried rice isn’t the healthiest choice, but this Tofu Fried Rice by Gretchen Caldwell is perfect.
 It’s a stir-fry loaded with tofu and fresh veggies like broccoli, carrots, and zucchini.
 Topped with Sriracha hot sauce and cilantro, this is a flavor-packed dish you won’t get from take-out.

 20. Buffalo Tempeh Quinoa Salad